GetDotted Domains

 2. If this is the first time you've opened the Mail app, you’ll see a Welcome page.
 Select Add account to get started.

-If you've used the Mail app before, at the bottom of the left navigation pane, select Settings and then choose Manage Accounts.
+If you've used the Mail app before, at the bottom of the left navigation pane select Settings (the Cog Icon) and then choose Manage Accounts.

 Windows Mail Advanced Setup

-5. Enter your Email Address, Username and Password as shown in your MyFreeola Account into the relevant fields.
+5. On the Internet email account window enter your Email Address, Username and Password as shown in your MyFreeola Account into the relevant fields.

-6. Enter your Account Name as whatever you want to see in the left pane of Mail for Windows 10, as well as in the Manage Accounts pane.
+6. Enter your Account Name as whatever you want to see in the left pane of Mail, as well as in the Manage Accounts pane.
 This can be anything you want, although we would recommend something that would allow you to easily identify this account in future.

 7. Within Send your messages using this name enter the name you want recipients to see when they receive your message.
 Most people will use their name or business name here.